ruhitrafian66/qBittorrentRemote/README.md

 - 🗑️ Delete torrents (with or without files)
 - ➕ Add torrents via URL or magnet link
 - 📱 Swipe actions for quick controls
+- 📂 **Selective file downloads** - Choose which files to download
+- 🔍 **Torrent search** - Search and discover torrents using qBittorrent plugins

 ### Organization
 - 🔍 Search torrents by name